 Psaravolada- restaurant with a view

 Drive to Klima, a little village on the water

 *Definitely spent a couple hours at Sarakiniko Beach (looks like the moon)

 *Hike to the top of the castle for sunset, it was incredible.
 Lots of stairs!
 I recommend getting there a little bit early to enjoy 80% of the sunset, then start walking down to dinner before the crowd so you can grab a table at Archontoula or Avli

 *Rent a small boat through Blue Mile (Bridger was our skipper lol) and drive it to Kleftiko to hangout for 2 hours in the water- bring lunch, snacks and snorkels (snorkels are my one regret in Greece!) so you can use it swim through the cave

 Explore the caves of Papafragas

 Visit the ancient theater

-Sarakiniko- best spot on Milos to go cliff jumping and take photos!
+*Sarakiniko- best spot on Milos to go cliff jumping and take photos!
 The rocks look like you’re walking on the moon.
-The water is so clear and warm (just like everywhere in Greece), but be careful because that’s where I got stung by a small clear jelly!
-I’m pretty sure they become more popular end of august/September, but I didn’t hear of anyone else seeing them there, so I could have been the rare one.
+The water is so clear and warm (just like everywhere in Greece), but be careful because that’s where I got stung by a small clear jelly fish.
+I’m pretty sure they become more popular end of august/September, but I didn’t hear of anyone else seeing them there, so I could have been the only one.

 Tsigrado- incredible beach down south, but have to get to it via climbing down a ladder.
 Wish we had another day to go here.